Bookmark This! Ep 18: Favourites of 2020

 What are the books that got you through 2020?

-In the latest episode of this monthly literary podcast, Straits Times journalists Olivia Ho (above left) and Toh Wen Li (above right) pick some of their favourite books that came out this year - from Hilary Mantel's epic The Mirror And The Light to Susanna Clarke's strange, surreal Piranesi.
+In the latest episode of this monthly literary podcast, Straits Times journalists Olivia Ho and Toh Wen Li pick some of their favourite books that came out this year - from Hilary Mantel's epic The Mirror And The Light to Susanna Clarke's strange, surreal Piranesi.

 Listen at str.sg/JRqh